 Of relevance here: the implicit assumption that the solution is venues taking responsibility for what happens on their watch.
 In hindsight, this now looks naive.
 At best, the procedures in place at Tyneside have lost the confidence of most of the staff; at worst, they were just there for show.
 Either way, when things get this bad, an internal complaints procedure is not fit for purpose.

 As for what we should do when complaints procedure doesn’t work, that’s a debate for later.
 Depending on what comes out of this, maybe the oversight of funders such as the BFI should be formalised and beefed up.
 Or maybe it should be something else completely.
 All I know on this occasion, relying on an arts organisation to police itself has failed.
 And failing once is once too many.

 Postscript: I have turned off comments for this article because this is an ongoing matter involving serious allegations of criminality.
 If you are a representative of Tyneside Cinema, Turning Moment, or anyone making complaints against the venue, the usual right of reply applies.
-Contact me and I make sure your response is published.
+Contact me and I will make sure your response is published.

 Update 24/09/20: And it’s happened.
 It may well be that this is simply bringing forward the inevitable but … the Chief Executive and Chair of Trustees are both resigning; the former in the next few days, the latter after the report comes out.